ethereum/consensus-specs/specs/bls_signature.md

 **Notice**: This document is a placeholder to facilitate the emergence of cross-client testnets.
 Substantive changes are postponed until [BLS standardisation](https://github.com/pairingwg/bls_standard) is finalized.

-**Warning**: The constructions in this document should not be considered secure.
-In particular, the `hash_to_G2` function is known to be unsecure.

 ## Table of contents
 <!-- TOC -->